Wraith fans are astute and quick to point out the racism behind Larrin labeling Todd an “it” in the series.

 -“Yeah, well … I don’t know how many years the darned thing took off my life, but I’ll tell you this: if Kolya’s men hadn’t have pulled that damned thing off, I’d be dust in a flak jacket.”
 Human Sheppard talking to Wraith Todd, not knowing to whom he is speaking.
 Another use of the word “thing.”
 Todd is someONE, not something.

 “We didn’t know what they were. […] We slaughtered them, burned the bodies.”
 Human Goran telling other humans how his people killed/massacred Wraith crash victims, over perceived differences.
 Wraith are whos, not whats.
+Again, we are all animals, not objects.

 *Category Labels That Try to Assign Sole Purpose as Objects: